dos-group/ruya/README.md

 # Ruya

 This is the repository for the paper which introduces Ruya, the memory-aware cluster configuration optimizer.
-It will be presented at the 2022 IEEE International Conference on Big Data.
+The paper will be presented at the 2022 IEEE International Conference on Big Data.

-It contains:
+The repository contains:

 - The source code and the [evaluation](/evaluation.ipynb) of Ruya, including resulting [plots](/plots)
 - The [main evaluation dataset in csv format](arrow_cluster_jobs.csv) from the ["Arrow" paper by Hsu et al.](https://github.com/oxhead/scout)